codewars/ttester-codewars/README.md

-## ttester Codewars
+## "Testest" Forth Test Framework for Codewars

-`ttester.fs` extension to output Forth test results for Codewars.

-This project is work in progress.

-Please contribute to improve Forth support on Codewars.
+Testest is a test framework used also to test Forth code on Codewars.
+Originally inspired by 'ttester.fs', it was completely rewritten and shares design with the Testest test framework for Factor on Codewars.

 ## Learning Forth